This blog post answers the question should thyroid remedies include a gluten and wheat free foods lifestyle.

 A single organ or tissue (ie the pancreas in diabetes, and the joints in RA (1).

-In the case of the thyroid autoimmunity, it is defined by thyroiditis or inflammation of the thyroid gland.
+Thyroiditis known as inflammation of the thyroid can often lead to thyroid autoimmunity.
 There are three types of thyroiditis which include Hashimoto’s, Drug-Induced Postpartum thyroiditis, and subacute thyroiditis (2).

 One autoimmune disease involving the thyroid is thyroiditis or inflammation of the thyroid cells.
 In this condition antibodies will attack the thyroid, leaving its cells damaged and inflamed.
 This is often an autoimmune disease and is caused in part by a virus, bacteria, drugs, food reactions, or pregnancy (2).